 Do I need a camera to attend the virtual sessions?

 Due to the size of the audience, cameras and audio will be disabled unless you are a presenter.
 You will not see any buttons to mute/unmute audio or to start your camera because these are disabled.

 If I have connection trouble and then rejoin the virtual sessions, will I see the chat and Q&A history from before I dropped out?

 You will not see the chat history from before you rejoined.
 You will see the Q&A history from before you joined.

 Will the talks be recorded so I can view later?

 Yes and no. There are two issues:

 2) MIT was sued for posting free videos that did not adhere to certain requirements.
 So we are not allowed to easily or immediately post videos, and there is a process we must follow.
-The process takes time (several months) and must be done in our free time since there is limited or no funding to support it.
+The process must be done in our free time since there is limited or no funding to support it.